HoundMediumFrance

 Frequently Asked Questions

-Is the Grand Basset Griffon Vendeen a good apartment dog?
+Is the Grand Basset Griffon Vendeen a good family dog?

 Does the Grand Basset Griffon Vendeen bark a lot?